Job Description for Editor

 Popular Skills for Editor

-Editors seem to wield many skills on the job.
-Most notably, skills in Technical Writing, Project Management, writing, and People Management are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
-Skills that seem to negatively impact pay include Blogging, Social Media Optimization, and Oral / Verbal Communication.
+Editors report using a large range of skills on the job.
+Most notably, skills in writing, Project Management, Technical Writing, and People Management are correlated to pay that is above average.
+At the other end of the pay range are skills like Blogging, Social Media Optimization, and Oral / Verbal Communication.
 Those familiar with Editing also tend to know Copywriting.

 Pay by Experience Level for Editor